-The current 2014 winter season remains the driest since record keeping began in the 1800’s.
+The current 2015 season remains the driest since record keeping began in the 1800’s.
 According to tree ring data, this may actually be the longest, most severe drought in California in the last 500 years.
-Snow pack remains at about 20% of normal and most farmers are anticipating little or no water deliveries.
+Snow pack in the Sierra Mountains is minimal and most farmers are anticipating little or no water deliveries.

 - publications of interest to dairy producers with critically limited water resources.